Atlanta Rideshare Lawyer

 How does this affect you as a passenger?
 You could make claims against both drivers with the help of an Atlanta car accident lawyer.
 When this happens, one or both parties may try to claim you are at fault.
 This is difficult to prove and unlikely to be successful in most situations.
 However, there are a few situations where drivers can prove the passenger caused or contributed to an accident or their injuries.
 For example, passengers who grab the wheel or get into a physical fight with the driver may be found liable, but these situations often don’t happen.

 More commonly, the driver or their insurance company may claim the passenger contributed to their own injuries by not wearing a seatbelt.
 If they can demonstrate your injuries wouldn’t have happened or would have been milder had you worn a seatbelt, your damages may be reduced, or you may get nothing at all, depending on how much fault you’re found to have in the situation.
 For example, they might say that regardless of who caused the accident, you wouldn’t have been thrown out the window and injured if you’d had been wearing a seatbelt.
-The best way to avoid this situation is to always wear a seatbelt.
+The safest way to avoid this situation is to always wear a seatbelt.

 Common Injuries in Rideshare Accidents